The Gods Below by Andrea Stewart

 Synopsis

-Thank you to Atria for providing me with an arc via Netgalley in exchange for an honest review.
+Thank you to the publisher for providing an arc in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.